vs comparison

 Key tradeoff

-Ichi goes deep on the submittal/RFI workflow and is faster to deploy; Nomic covers more use cases and goes deeper on drawing-level intelligence and code compliance.
+Ichi goes deep on Procore-native submittal/RFI workflows and is faster to deploy there; Nomic covers more use cases on ACC and common document stores, with deeper drawing-level intelligence and code compliance.

 Feature comparison